Fulfilled/google-homepage/README.md

-this will contain all ive done by the end of this project.
-Ill return tii fill it in when im done.
+This will contain all I've done by the end of this project.
+I'll return to fill it in when I'm done.